Tushara-92/Razorpay-static-web-clone/README.md

 # Razorpay-static-web-clone
-frontend clone design of razorpay website
+frontend clone design of razorpay website using tailwind